erikarenhill/pixii-home-hass/README.md

 # Pixii Home for Home Assistant

-This custom integration allows you to monitor your Pixii Home energy storage system through Home Assistant.
+This custom integration allows you to monitor your Pixii Home energy storage system through Home Assistant using the SunSpec standard.

+## Prerequisites

+Before installing this integration, ensure that:

+1. You have enabled Modbus TCP in your Pixii gateway.
+This is required for the integration to communicate with your Pixii Home system.
+2. You know the IP address and port of your Pixii gateway.

 ## Installation